5 Healthy Fish to Eat for Weight LossArticle posted in: Nutrition

 The Dietary Guidelines for Americans and the American Heart Association (AHA) recommend eating two servings of fish each week for better health.
 According to the AHA, fish is a great option for weight loss because it’s low in calories yet high in protein.
-Grab your grocery list keep reading for our top five fish picks!
+Grab your grocery list and keep reading for our top five fish picks!

 Here are five healthy fish for your low-carb diet: